topper-123/optioneer/README.rst

     options = options_maker.options

-Then, in the relevant location of your library, just do ``from .config import options`` and you're got your options set up.
+Then, in the relevant location of your library, just do ``from .config import options`` and you've got your options set up.

 Users of your library can now access the options from the chosen location in your package.
 For example, if you've made it available in the top-level